Max Strus NBA Playoffs Player Props: Heat vs. Bucks

-Max Strus and his Miami Heat teammates hit the court versus the Milwaukee Bucks in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+Max Strus could make a big impact for the Miami Heat at 9:30 PM on Wednesday against the Milwaukee Bucks in the 2023 NBA Playoffs.

-In this article, we break down Strus' available prop bets, providing stats to help you figure out the best wagers to make.
+In this article we will dive into Strus' prop bets, using stats to help you make good predictions.

 Max Strus Prop Bets vs. the Bucks